The Real Startup Costs: What You'll Actually Need to Spend

 Task Automation Client Communication Smart Scheduling Cost Reduction

 Start by contacting your local health department and asking specifically what you need for a catering operation.
 This varies wildly by jurisdiction.
-Some cities require a separate catering license; others roll it into a food service license.
+Some cities require a separate catering permits and licenses and licenses and licenses and licenses and licenses and licenses and licenses and licenses and licenses; others roll it into a food service license.
 Some require on-site inspections; others work from documentation.
 The health department will give you the complete checklist, and you need to follow it exactly.

 Here's the typical sequence: